Above, the original draught of the Pearl of Epiphany.

 Everything this author has learned about the psyche, sync, coincidence, and everything that will be read in “Syncphany” (the blog) and “Epiphany” (the book) began with the Pearl of Epiphany, a symbol that makes one of many views.
-So it is the appropriate symbol from which to begin sharing the perspective of symbols it has become and through it introduce the content of SYNCPHANY, The SOLSTICE SHADOWS in particular.
+So it is the appropriate symbol from which to begin sharing the perspective of symbols it has become and through it introduce the content of SYNCPHANY.

-The Pearl of Epiphany was originally meant to be simply five symbols that represent the major role playing religions of the modern world put together, to represent the objective unity and syncretism that pervades throughout theology.
+The Pearl of Epiphany was originally meant to be simply five symbol primarily recognized as representing the major role playing religions of the world in the age of Pisces put together to represent the objective unity and syncretism that pervades throughout theology.

 Syncretism is the cogent and complimentary combining of various fields of thought.
-It shows a, preexisting, common bond between them, which may or may not have been recognized before.
-The Pearl of Epiphany is literally a visual syncretism.
+It shows a, preexisting, common bond between them, which may or may not have been recognized before or ever intended.

 “Signposts are not the destination, maps are not the terrain.
 Life is too rich and textured to be fitted into pigeonholes, let alone equated with them.
 No affirmation is more than a finger pointing to the Moon.”